meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 * Formalize Buddhist emptiness as null vector relationships.
 * Place these approaches into a single structural setting without reducing one to the other.

-The aim is not to replace philosophy with mathematics, but to provide a shared formal language in which their insights can be compared, clarified, and extended.
+The aim is to provide a shared formal language in which these systems' insights can be compared, clarified, and extended.
 In doing so, we prepare the ground for dialogue with contemporary fields such as physics and consciousness studies, where similar questions about the structure of time are now being explored.

 ---